 Penny, the sommelier, took us through a broad range.
 Of note: 2010 Sauvignon Blanc uncharacteristic of those at the north end of the South Island.
 2010 Bel Canto Riesling, perhaps our favorite of the tasting with hints of citrus and even jasmine.
 2010 Gewürztraminer fascinating with rose water, jasmine and even other floral notes like hyacinth.
 2010 Pinot Noir deep color, plums and cherries, velvet and spice.

 For more information on Waipara Valley and North Canterbury wineries, download the North Canterbury Wine Guide and Map.

-A note of thanks and disclosure: Many people came together to make our final week in New Zealand a tasty, romantic and memorable one.
+A note of thanks: Many people came together to make our final week in New Zealand a tasty, romantic and memorable one.
 In addition to the people and companies we thank below, we also would like to give a shout out to all the Kiwis we met along the way who steered us to many of the wineries you see above.
 They never seemed to tire of our questions and some even provided us a ride when we needed it.